Move Fast and Do It Right

 Lack of Experience on the Team

-We need to be honest with ourselves and reflect over our capabilities as a team.
+We need to be honest with ourselves and reflect on our capabilities as a team.
 A lack of experience on the team can hurt the success of your product.
-I’m not trying to say, “Hey don’t hire junior engineers!”, but more so looking at the team as a whole and understanding that there may not be a technical expert present that can guide the team.
+I’m not trying to say, “Hey, don’t hire junior engineers”, but more so looking at the team as a whole and understanding that there may not be a technical expert present that can guide the team.

-A technical expert can guide the team, give input on what is feasible and ultimately speed up the development process.
+A technical expert can guide the team, educate, and ultimately speed up the development process.
 Technical experts can formulate the best approach to solving problems within their domain.
 They can help guide others using proper architecture and set development standards that will increase the stability and performance of your product.
 Not only do you benefit from a product perspective, but the team as a whole grows from this experience.
-Instead of having one technical expert, after time spent learning from the expert, team members will start to progress and may even become experts in certain areas.